Tone-class cruiser: Aircraft

 The Tone class had no aircraft hangar, but there was a comprehensive arrangement of transport rails and turntables on the aircraft catapult and quarterdecks.
 Two gunpowder-propelled catapults were located on the beam abaft the mainmast.
-A maximum of four Kawanishi E7K2 'Alf' three-seat floatplanes and four Nakajima E8N1 'Dave' floatplanes could be carried, the normal complement being six, of which four were to be E8N1s.
+A maximum of four Kawanishi E7K2 "Alf" three-seat floatplanes and four Nakajima E8N1 "Dave" floatplanes could be carried, the normal complement being six, of which four were to be E8N1s.
 In practice, no more than five were ever embarked.
-As the war progressed these types were superseded by the Aichi E13A1 'Jake' and Mitsubishi F1M2 'Pete'.
+As the war progressed, these types were superseded by the Aichi E13A1 "Jake" and Mitsubishi F1M2 "Pete".

 Modifications

-In 1943, the number of 25 mm guns was increased to twenty guns, and in June 1944, when the opportunity to use their aircraft had passed, further mountings were added on the flight deck, bringing the light anti-aircraft total to 54 barrels.
+In 1943, the number of 25 mm guns was increased to twenty, and in June 1944, when the opportunity to use their aircraft had passed, further mountings were added on the flight deck, bringing the light anti-aircraft total to 54 barrels.
 Two more twin 25 mm guns were also added later.
 Radar was fitted, but otherwise no major modifications were carried out.